Shuuto: Japan and the United States

 Many Japanese pitchers utilize the pitching style of the shot due to the varying results of the ball twisting or sinking in flight.
 This is done in an attempt to outwit the batter and cause them to either miss the ball when swinging or increase the chance of a foul ball or easily fielded ball.
 A shot is more difficult to hit compared to a straight pitch because the batter must compensate for the eccentric movement of the ball between the time the ball leaves the pitcher’s hand and crosses home plate.
 American baseball utilizes terms such as slider, screwball, breaking ball, changeup or knuckleball instead of the Japanese term.

 Technique

-The pitch can be thrown with the same grip as a two-seamer fastball.
-Depending on the pitcher, the ball is grasped as shown.
+The pitch can be thrown with the same grip as a two-seam fastball, or a variation thereof, depending on the pitcher.

-Twisting the wrist/forearm using an inward rotation burdens the elbow and can easily lead to injury.
+Twisting the wrist and forearm using an inward rotation burdens the elbow and can easily lead to injury.
 Kudo naturally rotated inward after beginning with his forearm outwardly rotated.
 He released it with a push of the ball using the middle finger without straining the elbow.
 By contrast Hiramatsu did not put his fingers on the seams.

-A baseball cliche states, "Good pitchers of the curve slider have poor shots, good pitching pitchers have poor curves".
+A baseball cliché states, "Good pitchers of the curve slider have poor shots, good pitching pitchers have poor curves".
 This is thought to be due to the difference in hand shape and the difference in pitching form.
-Aoyama Noboru stated, "In Japan 's history of baseball, both curves and shoots were top notches is about Takehiko Bessho."
+Aoyama Noboru stated, "In Japan's history of baseball, both curves and shoots were top notches is about Takehiko Bessho."